exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 # Unreleased

 ## Summary

+* This release adds support for DLT.
-This release fixes vulnerabilities by updating transitive dependencies in the `poetry.lock` file.
+* This release fixes vulnerabilities by updating transitive dependencies in the `poetry.lock` file.

 | Name         | Version | ID             | Fix Versions | Updated to |
 |--------------|---------|----------------|--------------|------------|